 1. Apple and Pumpkin Picking

 The perfect way to get into the fall spirit is to pick delicious apples right off the tree or find the biggest pumpkin for carving.
-Bite into crisp Jonamac, Gala, and 20 other varieties of apples at Woodside Orchards on Long Island.
+Bite into crisp Jonamac, Gala, and other varieties of apples at Woodside Orchards on Long Island.
 Spend the day at Beak & Skiff Apple Farm in the Finger Lakes and find the apple that meets your eye, from Ginger Gold to Fuji, or fill your sweet tooth at the Beak & Skiff Bakery while the children climb the Kids Treehouse and ride down the giant slides.
 Reserve your time slot to get your fall fill at Old McDonald’s Farm in Thousand Islands-Seaway.
-Hop on a hayride, putt your way through nine holes of mini-golf, and conclude your trip with a visit to the pumpkin patch!
-Indian Ladder Farms (pictured) in Capital-Saratoga offers over a dozen varieties of apples from McIntosh to Macoun and a number of pumpkin patches throughout the farm.
+Hop on a hayride, go for the green on the putting holes and lawn games, visit with over 200 friendly farm animals, and conclude your trip with a visit to the pumpkin patch!
+Indian Ladder Farms (pictured) in Capital-Saratoga offers over 40 varieties of apples from McIntosh to Macoun and a number of pumpkin patches throughout the farm.
 For the most up-to-date list of pick-your-own varieties, call Indian Ladder’s hotline at 866-640-PICK.